mnot/I-D/dnsop-onion-tld/draft.md

 handling, in order to achieve the desired properties of the name (see
 {{security}}).
 These differences are listed in {{onion}}.

-Like other TLDs, .onion addresses can have an arbitrary number of subdomain components.
+Like Top-Level Domain Names, .onion addresses can have an arbitrary number of subdomain components.
 This information is not meaningful to the Tor protocol, but can be used in application protocols like HTTP {{RFC7230}}.

 See {{tor-address}} and {{tor-rendezvous}} for the details of the creation and use of .onion names.